-Try listening to relaxing music before going to bed.
-This will help promote inner peace and relaxation, as well as reducing the impact that stress and anxiety have on your sleep.
+Relaxing music: Try listening to relaxing music before going to bed.
+This will help promote inner peace and relaxation.
+Plus, it will reduce stress, which is often the cause of bad dreams

 Although there has been no significant scientific research into the effects of meditation on nightmares, you can see a direct link when you look at cause and effect.

 The Mayo Clinic tells THE DAILY MEDITATION that one of the leading causes of nightmares is stress and anxiety.

-Significant scientific research has shown that meditation can help to reduce both stress and anxiety.
-Therefore, it logically should reduce nightmares.
+We know from research that meditation reduces stress and anxiety.
+Therefore, it should also reduce nightmares.